dmmosh/fast-find/README.md

 # FAST FIND #

 An optimized search CLI tool designed to find files quicker.
-Designed for working in the terminal for people impatient with Linux's `find` capabilities.
-Finds all results, sorts in alphabetical order, and allows you to change directory into one of them with lightning speed.
+Designed for working in the terminal for people who want to get where they need to go, and fast.
+Written in C++ and optimized using Merge Sort.
+Acts as a superset of Linux's find command, adding a lot more functionality and the ability to quickly cd.

-## Usage: ##
+## Usage: #
 ```
 Usage: ff [options...] search terms...
 Options: